jaspock/me/docs/materials/transformers/en/speech.md

    end="<!--nota-inicial-end-->"
 %}

-## Fundamentos de los sistemas de reconocimiento de voz
+## Fundamentals of Speech Recognition Systems

-Vamos a acometer el estudio de los elementos básicos del procesamiento de voz siguiendo el capítulo [:octicons-book-24:][automaticspeech] "[Automatic Speech Recognition and Text-to-Speech][automaticspeech]".
-Puedes leer la introducción y los apartados 16.2, 16.3 y 16.4.
-El apartado 16.6 es opcional y solo has de leerlo si te interesa el tema de la síntesis de voz.
+We will study the basic elements of speech processing following chapter [:octicons-book-24:][automaticspeech] "[Automatic Speech Recognition and Text-to-Speech][automaticspeech]".
+You can read the introduction and sections 16.2, 16.3, and 16.4.
+Section 16.6 is optional and only needs to be read if you are interested in voice synthesis.

-El libro presenta unas arquitecturas *end-to-end* para el reconocimiento de voz muy básicas.
-Más adelante, se resumen brevemente algunas arquitecturas más avanzadas.
+The book introduces very basic *end-to-end* architectures for speech recognition.
+Later, some more advanced architectures are briefly summarized.

 [automaticspeech]: https://web.archive.org/web/20230111103255/https://web.stanford.edu/~jurafsky/slp3/16.pdf

-## Anotaciones al libro
+## Book Annotations

 {%
    include-markdown "../assets/mds/texts.md"